How Movies Can Nurture 9 Crucial Habits that Boost Empathy and Help Kids Thrive

 Films can stir our emotions, spark our curiosity, creating lasting memories, and become portals to other worlds.
 In some cases, a movie can whip our conscience, shift our perspective, or activate our feelings so we stand up and change the world for the better.
 The right movie can stir a child’s empathy better than any lesson or lecture ever could.
 The right movie matched with the right child can also be the gateway to opening his heart to humanity.
-And the right films can help us teach children the nine essential empathy capacities culled from science that I identified in UnSelfie: Why Empathetic Kids Succeed in Our All-About Me World.
+And the right films can also be teaching tools to help kids learn the nine essential empathy capacities culled from science that I identified in UnSelfie: Why Empathetic Kids Succeed in Our All-About Me World.

-You might also consider showing short You-Tube clip of the key scene from each film to depict the core moral message and empathy habit to discuss it.
+You might also consider showing short You-Tube clip of the key scene from each film to depict the core moral message and empathy habit to discuss as a family.

 EMPATHY HABIT 1 – Emotional Literacy: Recognizing, understanding, & communicating feelings